ShahinHussein/Smart_TikTacToe_NeoPixel/README.md

 <img title="a title" alt="Alt text" src="images/connection.jpg">

-3. Upload the Python code provided in this repository to the microcomputer.
+3. Run the code on your computer IDE and make sure the BrainPad microcomputer is connecting to your computer with any USB port by USB Micro cable.
-4. Follow the on-screen prompts to play against the smart bot opponent.
+4. Press on-board button A to play against the smart bot opponent.

 <img title="a title" alt="Alt text" src="images/final.jpg">